ARTICLES

 What Are Nasturtium Flowers?

-The nasturtium flower belongs to the genus Tropaeolum, a group of plants native mainly to the Andes of South America and Central America.
-The species most gardeners grow are Tropaeolum majus, Tropaeolum minus, and sometimes Tropaeolum peregrinum, all known simply as nasturtiums.
+The Nasturtium flower belongs to the genus Tropaeolum, a group of plants native mainly to the Andes of South America and Central America.
+The species most gardeners grow are Tropaeolum majus, Tropaeolum minus, and sometimes Tropaeolum peregrinum, all known simply as Nasturtiums.

 how long does it take for the nasturtium seeds to germinate?